josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/📜_Statutes/📜_uk_house_of_lords_2025.md

 ## 🏮 Footer

-*UK House of Lords 2025* is a living node of the Polaris Protocol.
+*📜 UK House of Lords 2025* is a living node of the Polaris Protocol.
 It documents the contested removal of hereditary peers, the amendments that diluted reform, and the wider public demand for deeper constitutional change.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-28_
+_Last updated: 2025-10-19_